 Some of the places where you can source candidates include your website, social media websites (like LinkedIn), and job boards.
 Employee referrals are also an outstanding source of potential hires.

-The third stage is the screening.
+The third stage is screening.
 This occurs when you have sourced a large number of applicants.
-You and your team will go through the applicants’ resume and other application information.
+You and your team will go through the applicants’ resumes to determine which candidates are qualified.

-If you are interested in potential applicants, you will likely schedule in-person or phone interviews.
-While this process can be lengthy, it’s important to be patient and add promising candidates to your shortlist.
+If you are interested in any applicants, you will likely schedule in-person or phone interviews.
+While this stage in the recruitment process can be lengthy, it’s important to be patient and add promising candidates to your shortlist.

 Selecting is the fourth stage.
 This is when you actually interview the candidates.
 It’s important to remember that a candidate’s CV only reveals so much.
 You’ll want to ask detailed questions about the candidate’s experience, skills, and knowledge about your company.

 Behavioral interview questions can also be insightful.
 Finally, depending on the position, you may need to conduct reference checks or formal background checks.